sungnga/react-ecommerce/nodejs-backend/README.md

 - **Under the Headers tab: delete ContentType and only Authorization key is provided**
 - Under Body tab, select form-data to fill out product information
 	- Under key column, enter all the product properties that were defined in product schema
-	- For category property, the value for ObjectId is the id of the category created earrlier
+	- For category property, the value for ObjectId is the id of the category created earlier
 	- For photo property, select 'file' instead of 'text'.
 And then upload a photo

 **5. Create product validation**